 Step 1: Overall appearance and choice of material.
 These two decisions go hand in hand.
 In most scenarios this is a simple game of just trying to match the box to your home so you should be thinking about color if it applies.
 It is most typical to paint a window box to match the home to get the most custom and high end look, however, not all materials are paintable such as vinyl and fiberglass.
 Picking one of those as a material may end up locking you to a few factory finish colors without a chance to change the color down the line.
 Here are some pros and cons to different types of materials worthy of consideration:

 1. Redwood or Cedar.
 Although this article is dedicated to alternative materials there is still a chance that picking a high end wood makes sense for you.
 The advantages of these two woods is they tend to have greater longevity over time with resisting rotting and if a stained wood look is what your house is calling for then real wood is still the best choice for an authentic look.
 However, there are a few emerging companies that are pioneering staining composites and plastics to offer all the benefits of materials that don’t rot with the complete look of a stained wood finish.
-These products can be very expensive still and hard to find.
+These products can be very expensive still and hard to find, however, a composite PVC reinforced cedar window box is available as a fantastic way to have life long wood boxes that don't deteriorate quickly.

 2. Vinyl.
 A rot proof material that usually comes in white and maybe 2-3 other factory finish colors.
 Most of the time vinyl is pre-colored during the manufacturing process so these boxes will use colored plastic which sometimes fades over time and doesn’t have the same look as high quality paint on the house.
 This material is attractive due to its low cost and longevity, however and makes for a good option for most people.